acj/webots-rs/README.md

 ## How this works

 At compile time, I use [bindgen](https://github.com/rust-lang/rust-bindgen) to convert a list of Webots C header files (see `wrapper.h`) into Rust structures and types.
 Those types form a bridge between the Rust-based controller code and the Webots C library that does the hard work of interacting with the simulation engine.
-See `build.rs` and `bindings.rs` for more details.
+See `build.rs` for more details.

 ## Contributing